sidiousvic/sidious.pizza/about.md

 Programming is how I earn my sushi today.
 I work for a company that is driving the digitization of the electric grid in Japan, making energy use more green.

-I still play guitar and skate sometime.
+I still play guitar and skateboard occasionally.
 I'm saving up for a motorcycle again.
-I dedicate some time to my craft, such this website, but I really spend most of the time drinking and laughing with friends.
+I miss my brother a lot, wish you were here cabrøn.

 <figure>
   <picture>